SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationOutputOutput.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationOutputOutput
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationOutputOutput

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::ApplicationOutput.Output resource property to the template
+Adds an AWS::KinesisAnalytics::ApplicationOutput.Output resource property to the template.
+Describes application output configuration in which you identify an in-application stream and a destination where you want the in-application stream data to be written.
+The destination can be an Amazon Kinesis stream or an Amazon Kinesis Firehose delivery stream.

 ## SYNTAX